-Since each data value consists of 2 digits, each beginning with 1, 2, 3, or 4, we will construct the stem-and-leaf diagram with these four values as the stems.
+2.99 (a) Since each data value lies between 2 and 93, we will construct the stem-and-leaf diagram with one line per stem.
 The result is

-(b) Using two lines per stem, the same data result in the following diagram:
+Using two lines per stem, the same data result in the following diagram:

-(c) The stem with one line per stem is more useful.
-One gets the same impression regarding the shape of the distribution, but the two lines per stem version has numerous lines with no data, making it take up
+The stem with one line per stem is more useful.
+One gets the same impression regarding the shape of the distribution, but the two lines per stem version has numerous lines with no data, making it take up more space than necessary to interpret the data and giving it too many lines.